If you are a teacher in Animeland, and you wouldn't fit on this picture, you probably don't exist.note

 - Kyouko "Boin-sensei" Houin from Kodomo no Jikan fits most of the characteristics.
 She's definitely the most popular teacher (especially among the boys), but the students don't respect her much.

 - Haruna Sakurada from both Sailor Moon and The Cherry Project is a good and early example.
-The English dub turned her into another cranky teacher, so this aspect of her personality was gone.
+The DiC English dub of the anime turned her into another cranky teacher, so this aspect of her personality was gone.

 - Usami-sensei in GA Geijutsuka Art Design Class, like, more afraid of blood donations than her students.
 This is kind of justified in-universe as she's just in the second year of teaching.